 No giant, generic tour buses here - INTRO trips endeavour to use traditional transport as often as possible.
 There's no better way to see a town than by zooming through on a tuk tuk with a local driver who knows the area like the back of his hand.
 If you're lucky you might even score a tuk tuk with it's own sound and lighting set up, which definitely adds to the journey to say the least.

 TEA PLANTATION VISIT

-On Day Five of our Sri Lanka Experience, we visit a tea plantation to learn the art of tea picking, brewing and drinking from local tea pickers.
-There's nothing like about this world-class export learning from the actual experts.
+During our Sri Lanka Experience, we visit a tea plantation to learn the art of tea picking, brewing and drinking from local tea pickers.
+There's nothing like learning about this world-class export from the actual experts.

 We always encourage you to eat as the locals do!
 Trying new foods and finding new favourites is 100% one of the best things about travel.
 From fish curry to roti, Sri Lankan cuisine is packed with rich, fiery flavour.
 But never fear - if spice ain't your thing - there's plenty of coconut based dishes and fresh seasonal fruits you can delight in instead.
 On our Sri Lanka small group tour we visit some of the best, family-run restaurants around plating up authentic local eats - many of which you would struggle to spot if travelling on your own.

 In Sigriya we visit a local village in the heart of Sri Lanka's countryside to learn how the rural communities of Sri Lanka live.
 We then hop on a cruise where we are treated to a cooking demonstration courtesy of the local village women.
 Safe to say that their food is some of the *chef's kiss* BEST we try on the trip.